Lecturers

 Introduction to Virtual Mobility: Presentation by the Erasmus+ Virtual mobility

-WILLIAM is a three-year Erasmus+ Capacity Building Initiative for Internationalization at Home led by COLMAN’s Office of International Academic Affairs.
+WILLIAM was a three-year Erasmus+ Capacity Building Initiative for Internationalization at Home led by COLMAN’s Office of International Academic Affairs.

-Co-funded by the EU Commission, WILLIAM is a consortium of 12 Israeli and European institutions working together to advance Internationalization at Home within Israel and the EU.
-Over the course of the project, WILLIAM is testing and scaling new ideas within partner institutions and disseminating best practices across a diversity of higher education institutions.
+Co-funded by the EU Commission, WILLIAM was a consortium of 12 Israeli and European institutions who worked together to advance Internationalization at Home within Israel and the EU.
+Over the course of the project, WILLIAM tested and scaled new ideas within partner institutions and disseminated best practices across a diversity of higher education institutions.

 VISITING LECTURER TRACKS